Harry de Leyer, the Dutch immigrant who became famous with his snow-white showjumping horse Snowman, has died at the age of 93.

 De Leyer, who was known affectionately as “the Galloping Grandfather”, taught riding for 22 years at the Knox School.
 After the Snowman eta, De Leyer went on to become one of the most successful riders and trainers in the USA.
 He represented the United States at the World Championships in Sweden in 1983 and was recognized by the United States Equestrian Foundation with a Pegasus Medal of Honor in 2002 for his lifetime contribution to the sport.

-De Leyer, who died on June 25, 2021, is survived by five of his eight children, Harriet, Martin, Andre, John and AnnMarie, and 15 grandchildren, a great-grandchild, and a great-great-grandchild.
+De Leyer, who died on June 25, 2021 at the Autumn Care of Madison nursing home, is survived by five of his eight children, Harriet, Martin, Andre, John and AnnMarie, and 15 grandchildren, two great-grandchildren, and a great-great-grandson.